Understanding Pension Rights in Divorce: A Comprehensive Guide

 Importantly, a pensions attachment order takes into account the pension benefits earned after a couple has divorced.
 Furthermore, because no clean break happens, an attachment order acts as a maintenance order.

 You and your partner can also come to a financial agreement outside of court.
 This does not have to adhere to any conditions of the orders above.
-However, you will have to give in a consent order to the court, setting out your financial plan of separation.
-Regardless of your reasons for seeking an alternative pension plan, if you agree on something outside of court, the court will still need to order it.
-This is to avoid any financial claims against you or your pension/general finances in the future.
+However, you will still have to submit a consent order to the court, setting out your financial separation plan.
+Regardless of your reasons for seeking an alternative pension arrangement, if you agree on something outside of court, the court will still need to approve it.
+This is to avoid any financial claims against you or your pension or general finances in the future.

 What about state pensions?

-Your basic state pension can’t be shared if your marriage or civil partnership ends.
+Your basic State Pension cannot be shared if your marriage or civil partnership ends.
 You will receive it all.
 This is the same with the post-2016 New State Pension.
-However, you may be able to use the National Insurance contribution record of your ex-partner to increase your basic state pension.
-This won’t take away from your ex-partners basic State Pension either.
+However, you may be able to use the National Insurance contribution record of your ex-partner to increase your basic State Pension.
+This will not take away from your ex-partner’s basic State Pension either.

-Your additional state pension (the money you receive on top of the basic state pension) can be viewed as a financial marital asset by the court.
-This also includes the State Pension top up.
+Your additional State Pension, which is the money you receive on top of the basic State Pension, can be viewed as a marital financial asset by the court.
+This also includes the State Pension top-up.

-At the Law Superstore, we can help you find the right solicitor that fits your needs.
-By offering quotes from local solicitors, you’ll be able to compare quality and price to find the best solicitor to help you through what can be a stressful time.
+At The Law Superstore, we can help you find the right solicitor for your needs.
+By offering quotes from local solicitors, you can compare quality and price to find the best solicitor to help you through what can be a stressful time.